stephenlb/pubnub-mcp-server/README.md

    - `pubnub://docs/java` — Fetch PubNub Java SDK documentation
    - `pubnub://functions` — List PubNub Functions (static content from `resources/pubnub_functions.md`)
 4. Approve resource execution when prompted, or enable **auto-run** in settings for trusted resources.

-## Example Prompts

-- "Publish a message to the `my_channel` channel with the message `Hello, PubNub!`."
-- "Show me the PubNub JavaScript SDK documentation for `subscribe()`."
-- "List all available PubNub Functions."
-- "Fetch the Python SDK docs for the `publish()` method."

 ## Using Claude Desktop